deepakanand/learning-es.next/README.md

 # learning-es.next
-My code samples and notes on ES6/7/n features
+My code samples and notes on ES6/7/n features.
+I am taking a 2-pronged approach to learning the new JavaScript language features:

+1. Read Understanding ES6(by Nicholas Zakas) and make notes.

+Books notes are in the directory named as such.

+2. Work on a project by following a tutorial/blog article etc

+Most of the rest of this repo is project related

 # Before starting to code...
 - Set up some tools to transpile JavaScript